Link Search Menu Expand Document

 .UsePostgreSql();

-For the users prior the version 1.13.0, use the bootstrapper code below.
+For versions prior to 1.13.0, use the bootstrapper below.

 RepoDb.PostgreSqlBootstrap.Initialize();